pforret/jekyll.forret.com/_posts/2020/2020-07-31-package-version-management-with-semver-sh.md

   - semver
   - versioning
 ---
-When you&#8217;re creating software packages that will be used by other people, you need to get your versioning in order.
+When you're creating software packages that will be used by other people, you need to get your versioning in order.
 For PHP libraries, this means: both the version number in `composer.json` as well as the `git tag` for Github/Bitbucket.
 For node.js projects, the version is kept by npm in `package.json`.
 It was always too easy to make small mistakes.
 So I decided to make a bash script `<strong>semver.sh</strong>` to manage it for me.

 **<https://github.com/pforret/setver>**

 This works for PHP/Composer projects, Node/NPM projects and Bash projects.
 At the least it will get/set your git tags (and push them to Github/Bitbucket), but if present, it will also first set versions on `composer.json` or `package.json` .
-There&#8217;s also the option to use a `VERSION.md` file, that will always contain the version number.
+There's also the option to use a `VERSION.md` file, that will always contain the version number.

 _For **PHP** packages: creating and pushing the `git tag` will also trigger Packagist (the PHP package manager repository) to update the package version.
-It&#8217;s also important that the composer.json version and the git tag version are always the same._
+It's also important that the composer.json version and the git tag version are always the same._

 **Semver.sh** allows you to do: